markmarijnissen/stockticker/README.md

 The Server-Side PHP is a simple script that CURLs the Yahoo Server and converts the CSV data to JSON.

-Step 5: Animations
+Step 6: Animations
 ==================
-With LESS mixins, I have created two CSS3 animations with all the proper vendor-prefixes.
+I have created CSS3 animations using LESS-mixins to avoid copy-pasting.

-We need to update our render function to invoke these animations when a change is detected:
+We need to update our render function to invoke these animations when a change is detected.
+A change is simply detected by comparing with the value of the previous render:
 ```CoffeeScript
 	# render the template with the Stock model
 	render: ~>